-4 230 O. Just tell me more about that?
+230 Q. Just tell me more about that?

-The Leadership Walks were very special for me because 15:43 they joined up the governance of what you heard in the Boardroom right to the frontline staff and it'd give you a chance to meet both, even ancillary staff as well, so I was very committed to it.
-A previous Chief Executive, along with her team and the Board, put 15 · 44 together the pillars for that, so it was a very important walk.
-My Personal Assistant would have always booked in advance and we would have told -- we always told the Director, the Assistant Director and the Head of Service we are going, and on many occasions 15:44 they would have popped in to say hello, but we were always looking to see the ward sister or the Head of that, and Kate O'Neill was on for mine.
-I know another colleague did one sometime later and she saw one of the Clinicians, I think it was Mark that she saw.
-15:44 so you tried to see who was on, and you would have met a lot of people, and you also watched what was going on, and it was to seek the assurance, even from their dashboard, you could see from their dashboard, you know, some of their clinical outcomes, you could see 15.44 actually some of their quality indicators, what wasn't achieved.
-So I actually found the Leadership Walks, despite what I have heard to the Inquiry, an outstanding source of informing us of what was really going on, and, I mean, the triangle then to the Chief Executive and the Director.
-So, yes, I can think of many occasions that an Assistant Director would have dropped in or been present for the first part of it.
+5 The Leadership Walks were very special for me because Α. 15:43 they joined up the governance of what you heard in the 6 7 Boardroom right to the frontline staff and it'd give you a chance to meet both, even ancillary staff as 8 9 well, so I was very committed to it.
+A previous Chief Executive, along with her team and the Board, put 10 15.4411 together the pillars for that, so it was a very My Personal Assistant would have 12 important walk.
+13 always booked in advance and we would have told -- we always told the Director, the Assistant Director and 14 the Head of Service we are going, and on many occasions 15:44 15 16 they would have popped in to say hello, but we were always looking to see the ward sister or the Head of 17 18 that, and Kate O'Neill was on for mine.
+I know another 19 colleague did one sometime later and she saw one of the 20 Clinicians.
+I think it was Mark that she saw.
+I mean.
+15:44 so you tried to see who was on, and you would have met 21 22 a lot of people, and you also watched what was going 23 on, and it was to seek the assurance, even from their 24 dashboard, you could see from their dashboard, you 25 know, some of their clinical outcomes, you could see 15.44actually some of their quality indicators, what wasn't 26 27 achieved.
+So I actually found the Leadership Walks, despite what I have heard to the Inquiry, an 28 outstanding source of informing us of what was really 29